 Selecting CMMS software is a significant decision for an organization.
-Another equally significant milestone is scaling CMMS software from one site to multiple sites.
+Another equally significant milestone is rolling out multi-site CMMS software—scaling your CMMS system from one site to multiple sites.
 There are two distinct ways in which in this transition may occur.

 The first is when a multi-site organization test pilots CMMS software at a single location initially.
 In this situation, the organization has satisfied all concerns with the initial implementation at the pilot site and is ready to expand the implementation to its other locations.

 A second situation in which CMMS software will be expanded to multiple sites is when an organization is expanding from a single site to a second site, either due to organic growth or as the result of an acquisition.
-Using the CMMS organization-wide also enables you to compare the performance of equipment at different sites with advanced reports.
-A collaborative approach to CMMS multi-site
+Using the multi-side CMMS throughout an entire organization enables you to compare the performance of equipment at different sites with advanced reports.

 The following tips should be employed if your organization is contemplating an expansion from one site to multiple sites: